agausmann/eso/README.md

 ## Goals

-- Zero dependencies - I write everything myself.
+- As few dependencies as possible - I write almost everything myself.
 Some exceptions are made for QoL improvements, including `thiserror`/`anyhow` for error handling and `rand` for RNG for probabilistic languages.

 - Over all else, have fun!